Schmidsfeld/TelegrafFritzBox/README.md

 * Fixed crash on non DSL connection (some stats still missing)
 * Added statistics about connected LAN / WLAN devices
 * First beta for smarthome devices (in a seperate file)
-* No more dedicated user required
+* No more dedicated user required (admin account is the default iy only password is given)